 Language, Myth, and Magic: On-line Courses

-A five-class on-line course to get you started in the exploration of Old Norse and Germanic spiritual sources.
+Five on-line classes to get you started in the exploration of Old Norse and Germanic spiritual sources.

-The classes start with an introduction to Medieval Reconstructed Old Norse pronunciation.
+The first class is an introduction to the Old Norse language with an emphasis on medieval reconstructed pronunciation.
 Knowing how to pronounce the Old Norse words you will encounter makes the material much more accessible.
-We will also cover some basic aspects of the Old Norse language that are helpful to know when looking at Old Norse text.
+We will also cover some basic structural aspects of the Old Norse language that are helpful to know when looking at Old Norse text.

 All classes will be source-driven: meaning I will endeavor to present content as it comes from the source material with a minimum of interpretation.
 As each of these topics could be an entire course of study, these classes aim to provide an overview of the material while highlighting themes and providing direction for further study.